Rohit01-zoey/Rohit01-zoey.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-   *Left*: Illustration of ABBA’s parameterization, where the update is expressed as the Hadamard product of two learnable low-rank matrices. *Right*: A toy experiment demonstrating ABBA’s optimization behavior.
+   <strong>Left</strong>: Illustration of ABBA’s parameterization, where the update is expressed as the Hadamard product of two learnable low-rank matrices. <strong>Right</strong>: A toy experiment demonstrating ABBA’s optimization behavior.
 We first train a 2-layer MLP to classify the first 8 MNIST digits, then fine-tune it to recognize the last 2.
 ABBA converges faster and achieves better final performance.
 </div>